openstack-archive/murano/doc/source/install/configure_network.rst

 Network Configuration
 ---------------------

-Murano may work in various networking environments and is capable to detect the current network configuration and choose the appropriate settings automatically.
+Murano may work in various networking environments and is capable of detecting the current network configuration and choosing appropriate settings automatically.
 However, some additional actions are required to support advanced scenarios.

 Nova network support